How to Find the Best Credit Card For You

 - How long is the card's grace period?

 Some cards pay you a rebate based on how much you spend in a year.
 Others offer features like frequent-flyer miles and extended warranties on purchases.
 You decide how much value those features hold for you.
 Also important is the pattern of your shopping: a card that your favorite merchants don't honor isn't much good to you.

 The interest rate is the rate charged on purchases, balance transfers, and cash advances.
 It can be fixed or variable.
-About 70% of all credit cards have variable rates.
+About 70 percent of all credit cards have variable rates.
 The interest rate on a variable-rate card fluctuates with the money index.

 The interest rate on a fixed-rate credit card does not fluctuate each month or even each quarter.
-If you sign up for a card with a fixed 12.99% rate, chances are you will be paying that for quite a while.
-But, your fixed-rate card could change at ANY time and issuers must give you written notice prior to the increase.
+If you sign up for a card with a fixed 12.99 APR, chances are you will be paying that for quite a while.
+But, your fixed-rate card could change at any time and issuers must give you written notice prior to the increase.

-The annual fee is, well, a fee that the card issuer bills to your account annually.
+The annual fee is a fee that the card issuer bills to your account annually.
 Every year, on the anniversary of the date your account was opened, the fee for the coming year is billed to your account.
-Typical charges are $18-$20 for regular bank cards (about $40 for gold bank cards) and anywhere from $35 on up for various flavors of T&E cards.
-Department store cards are typically free.
+Typical charges are $18 to $20 for regular bank cards and anywhere from $35 on up for specialty cards.
+Department store cards do not charge a yearly fee.

 If you are looking for a no-frills, low-rate card offer, there is no reason to pay an annual fee.
 Avoid cards that charge them.